Providing an integrated experience

 Personal information management

-Personal information management (PIM) refers to the ability to add, modify, and delete information that's specific to a particular user on a BlackBerry device.
+Personal information management (PIM) refers to the ability to add, change, and delete information that's specific to a particular user on a BlackBerry device.
 This information can include account and contact information, calendar events, messages, and notebook information.

 Cascades offers a set of PIM APIs that allow you to interact with PIM entries directly in your app, and a number of service classes are available to make things easier for you.

-The CalendarService API lets you add, modify, and delete entries (called events) in the calendar database on a device.
+The CalendarService API lets you add, change, and delete entries (called events) in the calendar database on a device.
 You can add new events and include related information such as the location, start and end time, and list of attendees.
 You can also include more detailed information for an event, such as frequency and recurrence information, sensitivity, reminder time, and whether the event is a special type of event (for example, an all-day event or a birthday).

 The MessageService API lets you create and send messages directly from your apps.
 You can build different types of messages, such as email messages or text messages, and send them to a list of recipients that you specify.
 Each message can include basic information like a subject, body, and priority, as well as more detailed information (for example, MIME type, follow-up flag status, and attachments).
-You can also create conversations, which are chat-like interactions that you can choose to display in a special way in your apps (say, by using a chat interface that's similar to BBM ).
+You can also create conversations, which are chat-like interactions that you can choose to display in a special way in your apps (say, by using a chat interface that's similar to BBM.

 Creating a BBM connected app is a great way to promote and keep users engaged with your app.
 You can use BBM in your app to allow users to share information, or invite others to try your app.
 In addition, if you are looking to create an app that meets the Built for BlackBerry certification, including BBM support is a great way to help meet the necessary criteria.